joepv/joepv.github.io/_pages/hibernate.md

 #### Get exclusions from the global variable

-Before starting this scene from within the _leave home_ scene I _set_ a global variable with the _id's_ of the lights that not have to turn off automatically:
+Before starting this scene from within the _leave home_ scene I _set_ a global variable with the _id's_ of the lights that not have to turn off automatically (see later on this page), I read this global variable with the following code:

 ```lua
 local exclusionsVar = fibaro:getGlobalValue("TurnOffExclusions")